davidhrbaty/Xiaomi-M365-Arduino-Nano-Dashboard/README.md

 Install the libraries provided in the files, install them to your arduino libary folder, usually C:\Users\%username%\Documents\Arduino\libraries.
 I used Arduino 1.6.6, but newer versions should work.
-Will not work with Arduino versions prior to 1.4.3. https://www.arduino.cc/en/Main/OldSoftwareReleases
+Will not work with Arduino versions prior to 1.4.3.
+In the libraries folder, you should have a "SSD1306Ascii-master" folder with files inside after unzipping.

+Arduino must be run at least once to generate the "Arduino" folder inside of "Documents." https://www.arduino.cc/en/Main/OldSoftwareReleases

 # Physical Connections